NoImpactNoIdea/getupsell.com-documentation/README.md

  # Deebly Integration END (2 Signals)

- # Integration
+ # Product Integration

-    With Upsells API, users can manage tasks using simple HTTPS rest calls with preset parameters depening on the needs of the organization for global API access.
+> With Upsells API, users can manage tasks using simple HTTPS rest calls with preset parameters depening on the needs of the organization for global API access.

-    For clarity, our REST API is designed and patterned using HTTP protocol.
+> For clarity, our REST API is designed and patterned using HTTP protocol.

-    For HTTP basic authentication and communication with the upsell servers, users will provide bare minimum credentials such as their Company Email along with        their Phone number.
+> For HTTP basic authentication and communication with the upsell servers, users will provide bare minimum credentials such as their Company Email along with        > their Phone number.
 From here, an account is created with the appropriate development/production keys to access our systems.

-    From here, developers will implement HTTP calls to dev.getupsell.com along with the appropriate parameters.
-As an example, the average logo requires 5 keys (5 API Calls) with an integration time of under 1 hour.
+> From here, developers will implement HTTP calls to dev.getupsell.com along with the appropriate parameters.
+As an example, the average logo requires 5 keys (5 > API Calls) with an integration time of under 1 hour.

-    After integration, the Admin can assign user credentials, rotate API keys and conduct task management.
-The BDR’s will follow their Upsell tasks accordingly and archive when necessary.
+> After integration, the Admin can assign user credentials, rotate API keys and conduct task management.
+The BDR’s will follow their Upsell tasks accordingly and > archive when necessary.

-    Please refer to an example implementation of an HTTP call using Swift.
+> Please refer to an example implementation of an HTTP call using Swift.

  # iOS Swift Singleton Example